Va-un/Hybridized-Loss-Functions-for-3D-Conditional-GANs/README.md

 ---

 ## Dataset
 ### Download
-Download the dataset from: [SyntheVox3D Dataset](https://www.kaggle.com/datasets/hche8927/synthevox3d)
+You can download the dataset form the following link: [SyntheVox3D Dataset](https://www.kaggle.com/datasets/hche8927/synthevox3d)
+Note:If you're using the following dataset, Cite the respective owners.

 ---